AFFWORLDT/WHITLIN/EMAIL_SETUP_GUIDE.md

 ### Step 2: Generate App Password
 1. In Zoho Mail Settings, go to **Security** → **App Passwords**
 2. Click **Generate New App Password**
-3. Give it a name like "KeraGold E-commerce"
+3. Give it a name like "Whitlin E-commerce"
 4. Copy the generated App Password (it will look like: `abcd1234efgh5678`)

 ### Step 3: Update Email Configuration